shawnesquivel/shawnesquivel/README.md

 <div align="center">

- A **Full Stack Developer** seeking to empower the planet through code.
-I am strong in the MERN Stack, with a heavy focus on ReactJS and NodeJS, but I am always looking to learn more! <br/>
+👨‍💻 A **Full Stack Developer** seeking to empower the planet through code.

+ 💪 I am strong in the MERN Stack, with a heavy focus on ReactJS and NodeJS, but I am always looking to learn more! <br/>

-🌱 December 2020: I'm currently learning how to write Smart Contracts the Ethereum Virtual Machine 📀
+🌱 December 2022: Right now, I'm learning how to write Smart Contracts the Ethereum Virtual Machine 📀

 <img src="https://github-readme-streak-stats.herokuapp.com/?user=shawnesquivel">